JSBSim-Team/jsbsim/README.md

 ```
 ## Installing the Python module
 ### Installation with CMake
 If you plan to install the Python module of JSBSim in addition to the C++ headers and library, then you must pass the flag `INSTALL_PYTHON_MODULE` to CMake.
-This is also the procedure you should follow if you plan to package JSBSim with CPack.
+This is the procedure you should follow if you plan to package JSBSim with CPack.
-**Note:** `make install` will attempt to override [Python virtual environments](https://docs.python.org/3/tutorial/venv.html), if you are using one, in order to install the Python module platform-wide (i.e. in a directory such as `/usr`).
-If you want the Python module installation process to comply with your virtual environment, you should use the Python `setuptools` as described in the second part of this paragraph.
 ```bash
 > cmake -DINSTALL_PYTHON_MODULE=ON ..
 > make
 > make install
 ```
+**Note:** `make install` will attempt to override [Python virtual environments](https://docs.python.org/3/tutorial/venv.html), if you are using one, in order to install the Python module platform-wide (i.e. in a directory such as `/usr`).
+If you want the Python module installation process to comply with your virtual environment, you should use the Python `setuptools` as described below.

 ### Installation with Python setup tools.
-Alternatively, the Python module can be installed manually by invoking the following command from the `build` directory.
-You should follow this procedure to install JSBSim Python module if you are using Python virtual environments.
+Alternatively, the Python module can be installed manually by invoking the Python `setuptools` from the `build` directory.
-The option `--skip-build` avoids to rebuild the module.
 The installation will be performed even if `INSTALL_PYTHON_MODULE` has **not** been set to `ON`.

+This is the procedure you should follow if you are using Python virtual environments.

 ```bash
 > python python/setup.py install --skip-build
 ```
+The option `--skip-build` avoids to rebuild the module.

 # Packaging JSBSim for releases
 JSBSim can also be packaged for releases.
-This is done automatically by Travis CI for the Ubuntu 14.04 LTS platform and the resulting Debian packages are available for download on the [JSBSim GitHub project](https://github.com/JSBSim-Team/jsbsim/releases).
+This is done automatically by Travis CI for the Ubuntu 14.04 LTS platform and the resulting Debian packages are available for download on the [JSBSim GitHub project page](https://github.com/JSBSim-Team/jsbsim/releases).

 The packaging can be done by passing the option `CPACK_GENERATOR` to CMake then invoking CPack.

 *At the moment, only RPM and Debian packages are supported by JSBSim.*
 ```bash
 > cmake -DCPACK_GENERATOR=DEB # or RPM
 > make
 > cpack
 ```
-The following packages are then built
+The following packages are then built (with the extension `.rpm` if you selected the RPM generator)
-- `JSBSim_[version].[platform].[architecture].deb` which contains the executables (and shared libraries if `BUILD_SHARED_LIBS` was set to `ON`)
+- `JSBSim_[version].[platform].[architecture].deb` which contains the executables `JSBSim` and `aeromatic` (and shared libraries if `BUILD_SHARED_LIBS` was set to `ON`)
 - `JSBSim-devel_[version].[platform].[architecture].deb` which contains the files for C++ development headers (and the static library if `BUILD_SHARED_LIBS` was **not** set to `ON`)
-- `python[2-3]-JSBSim_[version].[platform].[architecture].deb` which contains JSBSim Python module if `INSTALL_PYTHON_MODULE` was set to `ON`
+- `python[2-3]-JSBSim_[version].[platform].[architecture].deb` which contains the JSBSim Python module if `INSTALL_PYTHON_MODULE` was set to `ON`

 # Documentation